swyddfa/esbonio/docs/lsp/advanced-usage.rst

 Yes there are!

 Due to the extensible nature of Sphinx and reStructuredText, the ``esbonio`` python package is actually a framework for building reStructuredText language servers.
-It just so happens that it also comes with a default implementation that works well for Sphinx projects (see the section on :doc:`/lsp/extending` if you want to know more)
+It just so happens that it also comes with a default implementation that works well for Sphinx projects (see the section on :ref:`lsp-extending` if you want to know more)

 However, all that we need to know for the moment is the concept of startup modules.